nithish007-git/password_manger/README.md

 # functionality
 - logs the data in seprate file
 - create random passsword
-- add passwored to clipboard
+- add passwored to clipboards
 ---------------